Very Objectionable: Supernatural & "Sexy Implications" of Ghost Comics

 "Implications" would seem to have been an operative principle for the Committee in the case of Ghost Comics, as the title is a fair bit less horrifically graphic than rivals such as Haunt of Fear or Tales from the Crypt.
 One suspects that the Committee drew its conclusions from the spectacular Maurice Whitman covers, which do indeed have "sexy implications".
 That said, Ghost Comics featured sophisticated suspense that sometimes surpassed the comics stories of EC Comics and other rivals.
 The title manages to convey horror, suspense and sexual situations in a sophisticated way that is underappreciated to this day.

-In addition to Maurice Whitman, a premiere Fiction House cover-artist who is deserving of much more credit than he has received, the title features work from notables such as Matt Baker, Jack Abel, Jack Kamen, and Lily Renée, and perhaps even Will Eisner.
-There's a near-complete set of this rare pre-Code horror series available in Heritage Auctions' 2020 December 20-21 Sunday & Monday Comics, Animation, Video Games & Art Weekly Online Auction #122051.
+In addition to Maurice Whitman, a premiere Fiction House cover-artist who is deserving of much more credit than he has received, the title features work from notables such as Matt Baker, Jack Abel, Jack Kamen, Lily Renée, and perhaps even Will Eisner.
+A Pre-Code Horror series that is getting a lot more attention these days, there are several issues of the rare Pre-Code horror series Ghost Comics up for auction in the 2024 May 26-28 Sunday, Monday & Tuesday Comic Books Select Auction #122422 at Heritage Auctions.

 Heritage Sponsored